-According to Health Ambition, losing up to 100 hairs per day it’s normal and nothing to worry about.
-However, what happens if you lose more and can’t seem to grow it back?
+According to our friends at HairLossRevolution, a receding hairline effects ⅔ of the male population.
+So, what happens if you lose more and can’t seem to grow it back?
 When do you know you are dealing with alopecia?

 Thinning hair is a cause for alarm, especially for hair loss in women.
 However, this sign is very difficult to identify, as with age and styling, hair could become thinner even without a serious condition, such as alopecia.
 So, how do you know if your thinning hair is a real concern?
 Here are the unique signs of baldness:

 - thinning hair mainly around the crown area